-MLL does not use a matching, volatility or transitional adjustment in respect of the risk-free interest rate
+MLL does not use a matching, volatility or transitional adjustment in respect of the risk-free interest rate term structure, or a transitional deduction in respect of technical provisions.

 MLL's and the Group's ordinary share capital and reconciliation reserve are Tier 1 unrestricted own funds as per Article 69(a)(i) of the Delegated Acts and are available to cover the respective solvency capital requirement ("SCR") and respectively MLL's minimum capital requirement ("MCR") and the Group's minimum consolidated group SCR.
 MLL and the Group have no restricted Tier 1 own funds (per Article 80 of the Delegated Acts) and no Tier 2 own funds (per Article 72 of the Delegated Acts).
-As at 31 March 2020, there is a small deferred tax asset of £7k (2019 - £7k) which is classified as Tier 3 own funds (per Article 76 of the Delegated Acts) within MLL.
+As at 31 March 2021, there is a small deferred tax asset of \pounds 7k (2020 - \pounds 7k) which is classified as Tier 3 own funds (per Article 76 of the Delegated Acts) within MLL.
 This deferred tax asset is available to cover MLL's SCR but not its MCR.
 The deferred tax asset is not available to cover the Group SCR or the minimum consolidated group SCR (per Article 330(3)(c) of the Delegated Acts).

-The movement in MLL own funds primarily reflects net of tax retained fee income in excess of expenses during the year.
-The movement in Group own funds primarily reflects the change of ownership and the associated group restructuring implemented in 2019.
+The movement in own funds primarily reflects net of tax retained fee income in excess of expenses during the year and an increase in the value of in-force business, offset (for MLL) by a dividend payment.
 The increase in the SCR stems from several sources and is explained in Section E.2.
-The company's regulatory capital requirements remain driven by the MCR / Minimum Consolidated Group SCR monetary minimum level.